-Claim: Photographs show rooms of a townhouse filled with beer cans and boxes.
+Claim: Photographs show a townhouse filled 70,000 discarded beer cans and boxes.

-According to KSL-TV in Salt Lake City, the above-displayed images are real pictures of an Ogden, Utah, residence taken in 2005.
+According to Salt Lake City television station KSL, the above-displayed images were real pictures of an Ogden, Utah, residence taken in 2005.
 Century 21 property manager Ryan Froerer

-According to KSL-TV, the townhouse has since been cleaned up, and the former resident has stopped drinking and has resumed his former job.
+According to KSL-TV, the townhouse was cleaned up, and the former resident stopped drinking and resumed his former job.